kaustavhazra/C-Skill/README.md

 # C-Skill
-You can Learn c program which is written in C Language You have to import header file which i had created.
+You can Learn c program which is written in C Language You have to import header file which i had created (matrix.h ,path.h) .